jadijadi/gittutorial/all-notes-from-tutorial.md

     the **URL** (https://github.com/user/repo.git) is the data that Git uses to access the remote repository.

-    clonning a project means making a copy of the remote project on your local directory.
+    - Clonning a project means making a copy of the remote project on your local directory.
 To do so we use this command:
           ```
           git clone <remote repository url>
           ```
+    - When you already have the repository cloned and want to update it, you want to fetch and merge the latest changes from a remote branch into your current local branch.
+This is Git terminology is called "pulling".
+We pull the file from the origin and write them on the master branch
+        ```
+          git pull origin master
+        ```
+    - If you made some changes on your local repository, and want to effect them also on the remote repository, you "push" these changes from your master brach to the origin by:
+        ```
+          git push origin master
+        ```
+    - if you want to tell Git, to make this push path (from master branch to the origin), as a default pushing path, you need to first write:
+        ```
+          git push -u origin master
+        ```
+        (which -u stands for --set-upstream). the next time you want to do the same thing, you only need to write `git push`.

 13. **Push to a Remote Repository:**